iam-peekay/personal-website/content/posts/2018-02-03_ELI5--What-do-we-mean-by--blockchains-are-trustless---aa420635d5f6.md

 ---
+template: post
-title: "ELI5: What do we mean by “blockchains are trustless”?"
+title: 'ELI5: What do we mean by “blockchains are trustless”?'
+slug: /posts/eli5-what-do-we-mean-by-blockchains-are-trustless/
+draft: false
 date: 2018-02-03T18:29:19.443Z
-template: "post"
-draft: false
-slug: "/posts/eli5-what-do-we-mean-by-blockchains-are-trustless/"
-category: ""
-tags: [Blockchain,Bitcoin,Crypto,Ethereum,Software Development]
+description: >-
-description: "Many of us are guilty of describing blockchains as “trustless” systems.
+  Many of us are guilty of describing blockchains as “trustless” systems.
   However, I’ve come to realize that the term “trustless” is ambiguous, confusing, and most importantly, inaccurate.
-Blockchains…"
+Blockchains…
+category: Blockchain
+tags:
+  - Blockchain
+  - Bitcoin
+  - Crypto
+  - Ethereum
+  - Software Development
 ---

 ### ELI5: What do we mean by “blockchains are trustless”?